 Using Electrolysis Technology for Renewable Applications

-Larry Moulthrop, Vice President of Hydrogen Systems at Nel Hydrogen, was one of the many guest speakers who delivered a presentation at the event.
+Larry Moulthrop, Vice President of Hydrogen Systems at Proton Energy Systems, Inc., a subsidiary of" Nel Hydrogen, was one of the many guest speakers who delivered a presentation at the event.

 Investing in the Future

 Leaders in clean energy fueling were invited to display their vehicles to students passing by.
 This interactive experience was of particular use to the participants of the Principles of Engineering Team, as they are scheduled to compete at the Shell Eco-marathon to be held in Detroit at the end of 2016 - the group will be entering a hydrogen fuel cell car.

 This is not the first competition for the Principles of Engineering team.
 The students have also taken part in the International Maker Faire, in New York and won 4 awards.
 Nel Hydrogen was proud to participate in Darien High School's Annual Energy Symposium.